rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - CBOR, defined in {{RFC9254}}, and {{RFC9595}} for using compressed schema identifiers (YANG SIDs)
 - XML, defined in {{RFC7950}}

-To maximize interoperability, all implementations are RECOMMENDED to support both JSON and CBOR encodings.
+To maximize interoperability, all implementations are RECOMMENDED to support both JSON and CBOR encodings (using regular YANG identifiers).
 Constrained platforms may not be able to support JSON and hence may choose to only support CBOR encoding.
 JSON encoding may not be supported in the scenario that another encoding becomes the defacto standard (e.g., as JSON has largely replaced XML as the defacto choice for text based encoding).
 Support for the XML encoding and/or CBOR encoding using YANG SIDs is OPTIONAL.

 Encodings are defined in the *ietf-yp-lite.yang* as YANG identities that derive from the *encoding* base identity.
 Additional encodings can be defined by defining and implementing new identities that derive from the *encoding* base identity, and also advertising those identities as part of the ietf-yp-lite-capabilities YANG module's transport capabilities {{yp-lite-yang-capabilities-module}}.